Home - Blog

 The LAM and DPC technologies are gradually replacing traditional boards like DBC and LTCC technologies for many reasons.

-• For instance, laser drilling technology provides a great application value since it’s accurate, fast, and efficient.
+• For instance, laser drilling technology provides great application value since it’s accurate, fast, and efficient.

-• Then, there are good electrical properties and high bonding strength between the ceramic and metal circuit layer.
+• Then, there are good electrical properties and high bonding strength between the ceramic and metal circuit layers.

 • There’s also a through-hole connection that gives customers a customized product solution.